CrossCountry: Core

-The Sunday service pattern is mostly similar to the weekday one, except that the hourly Birmingham - Nottingham services do not run while the other services do not start until late morning or early afternoon, and often have a slightly different stopping pattern.
+The Sunday service pattern is mostly similar to the weekday one, except that services typically do not start until late morning or early afternoon, and often have a slightly different stopping pattern.
+Several Bristol–Manchester trains start from Birmingham New Street on Sundays.

 Extensions

 The above table shows the basic service pattern; however, a small number of these services are extended beyond their usual destination: